 Penitentials gradually fell out of favour during the Middle Ages, and were rarely produced after the twelfth-century.

-What kind of man did a woman prefer?
+What kind of men did women prefer?
 A Jewish Rabbi answers…

 Writing from southern France in late 13th century, Rabbi Isaac ben Yedaiah notes that the circumcised man should make sure that his wife does not sleep with an uncircumcised man.
 Otherwise:

 She too will court the man who is uncircumcised in the flesh and lie against his breast with great passion, for he thrusts inside her a long time because of the foreskin, which is a barrier against ejaculation in intercourse.
 Thus she feels pleasure and reaches an orgasm first.
 When an uncircumcised man sleeps with her and then resolves to return to his home, she brazenly grasp him, holding on to his genitals, and says to him, “Come back, make love to me.”
 This is because of the pleasure that she finds in intercourse with him, from the sinews of his testicles – sinews of iron – and from his ejaculation – that of a horse – which he shoots like an arrow into her womb.
 They are united without separating, and he makes love twice and three times in one night, yet the appetite is not filled.

 Has someone really tried to research this?